Internet Searches and Your Church’s Website

 Pay particular attention to the first and last bullet points above.
 The first one is a short but incredibly important summation of why SEO is important to your church.
 It’s the bottom line.
 Do you want your church’s website to be listed way down on page 30 of the search results?
 If your answer is “No,” then you’re ready to learn more about SEO.

 Let’s wade into the shallows with a simple definition of SEO that’s relevant to your church’s internet mission: SEO is any number of tactics used by your church to improve its website’s SERP ranking.

 Improving your church website’s SERP ranking helps the website to be found.
 Helping the website to be found then drives “traffic” (visitors) to the website.
 Driving traffic to the website then helps increase the likelihood that some of those website visitors will become actual church visitors.
 Church visitors can then become church members.
 Do you see the flow?
 These days, the importance of a church website to the growth of a church can’t be overestimated.
-Check out these statistics provided by Church Tech Today.
+Check out these tips on how to improve your church SEO provided by Church Tech Today.